nathanael-fijalkow/TheoretiCS_doc/editors-in-chief.md

 <br/>
   Date (about current date + 10 weeks) <br/>
 <br/>
-Our committment to authors is that they must receive the verdict of the first phase (i.e., acceptance to the second phase, or rejection) within 3 months, including discussion with the board.
+Our commitment to authors is that they must receive the verdict of the first phase (i.e., acceptance to the second phase, or rejection) within 3 months, including discussion with the board.
 So please remember that this is a firm deadline to submit your recommendation, evaluating the paper yourself if necessary.<br/>
 <br/>
 In the second phase, possibly different reviewers check the validity of the results and the presentation.
 Submissions that pass the first phase are expected to eventually be published, sometimes in revised form, unless significant issues are detected or the desired quality of exposition is not achieved.<br/>
 <br/>